Why the Sandwich Generation Is Stressed Out, Explained by One Man’s Reddit Post

 His wife's brothers want nothing to do with the situation.

-The brothers have made it clear they don't want their mom and her boyfriend moving in with them.
-They've basically told OP and their sister that the parents are their responsibility.
+The man’s brothers-in-law (there are two) have made it clear they don’t want their mom and her boyfriend moving in with them.
+They’ve basically told OP and their sister that the parents are their responsibility.
 They are the only ones who own their home and have space, so it seems like a perfect fit to everyone but them.
-They said they'd offer time and help, but a place to live is not happening.
+The OP and his wife said they’d offer time and help, but a place to live is not happening.

 No means no.